 A while ago a colleague of mine asked me the question “Do you consider yourself to be a leader or a manager?”
 Initially, I responded that I thought myself to be a manager as an essential aspect of my role is managing expectations, ideas and developments of a number of services.
 However, a debate ensued as my colleague believed me to be more a leader than a manager, and now I am not so sure which one I am!

 So what is the distinction between a leader and a manager?
 Will the definitions help?

-Does this help me…not yet!
+Does this help me?
+Not yet!

-Many people spend their lives engrossed in the ‘rat-race’, attempting to climb the corporate management ladder in a vein attempt to beat mediocrity and make a difference.
+Many people spend their lives engrossed in the ‘rat-race’, attempting to climb the corporate management ladder in a vain effort to beat mediocrity and make a difference.
 Unfortunately, many find themselves climbing the wrong ladder.
 Most companies and organisations become over-managed through this constant, unending, highly competitive race and under-led by those who lack vision.
 The managers accomplish nothing or the wrong things beautifully and efficiently.
 They climb the wrong ladder.

 Leadership is about innovating concepts, inspiring others and initiating projects.
 Management is about carrying out these visions and managing the status quo.
 Leadership is creative, adaptive and agile.
-Leadership looks to the future whilst also being mindful of the bottom line.
+Leadership looks to the future while also being mindful of the bottom line.

 Leaders base their vision, appeal and integrity on an accurate estimation of the facts, trends and contradictions.
 They develop the means to re-define the status-quo so that they can realise their vision, hopefully, successfully, while also enrolling others into their view of the future.
 Without other people’s buy-in, a vision will stall, and a period of transition will ensue.
 Leaders, therefore, have to empower others to accomplish the over-arching goal while also rewarding their achievements.